 Who Should Apply?

-Individuals interested in working with children and their families, couples and people in their larger family/social contexts should apply to this program.
+Individuals interested in working with children and their families, couples, families struggling with addiction, and people in their larger family/social contexts should apply to this program.
 Undergraduate students approaching graduation and those with a baccalaureate degree who want to work with families, children and couples in counseling and therapy find opportunities for professional training ending in a license-eligible degree.
 Applicants who do not have experience providing counseling/therapy must demonstrate a readiness to do so.
 For specific application requirements, click on admissions.

 The M.S. in Marriage and Family Therapy is a 60-credit program that combines foundation courses and core courses in marriage and family with 500 hours of clinical training (100 hours must be approved supervision).
 During the program, students will acquire: